 LISTEN FOR THE SAFETY HORN FROM SULA III OR SEAFARI AND GET OUT OF THE WATER.

-FOLLOW ANY INSTRUCTIONS FROM THE HARBOUR MASTER OR SKIPPER OF A VESSEL.

-LEAVE BOATS, ROPES AND EQUIPMENT ALONE.
+FOLLOW ANY INSTRUCTIONS FROM THE HARBOUR MASTER OR SKIPPER OF A VESSEL, LEAVE BOATS, ROPES AND EQUIPMENT ALONE.

 MOVE SLOWLY AND CAREFULLY ON WET SLIPPERY SURFACES, STEPS AND LADDERS.

-ENCOURAGE AND HELP EACH OTHER - Never push someone in.
+ENCOURAGE AND HELP EACH OTHER.